 Be sure to look around the blog for more Easter craft tutorials!

 Let's start out with a very simple so you can get the idea.
 I found this super cute Cowboy Hat in the Target Dollar Spot section.
 This cute fashion accessory will make a perfect basket!

 I have a teenage daughter that would love this next one!
-This round decorative bin makes a perfect jewelry organizer, and the bright blue color definitely shouts spring.
+This jewelry box makes a perfect jewelry organizer, and the bright blue color definitely shouts spring.

 I'll admit, this next idea is totally for me but this idea could easily work for a child learning to cook too!
 Metal Mixing Bowls are a must for every kitchen, and they make a great Easter Basket too!

 Fot this basket I used the medium sized bowl.
 You could even include a couple cooking utensils!